hernandezj1/XMLCit/README.md

     functions.Addtag
     functions.RepeatCitation

-    #To use the class methods do the following
+    #To use the class methods do the following:
     instance = functions.Insert()
     #then you can use this instance to call each of the methods and not include the self parameter
     instance.ID()